-Dehaene's work on a 'Number Sense Theory' (Dehaene 1997) where he proposes that humans are naturally disposed to be able to categorise things due to their numerosity and proposed a visuospatial perception that orders small numbers to the left and larger to the right.
-In his research participants choose left or right responses whether a number was odd or even.
-Response times were quicker for larger numbers on the right and smaller on the left, even when hands were crossed over (Dehaene et al 1993).
+Dehaene's work on a 'Number Sense Theory' (Dehaene 1997) where he proposes that humans are naturally disposed to be able to categorise things due to their numerosity and proposed a visuospatial perception that orders small numbers times were quicker for larger numbers on the right and smaller on the left, even when hands were crossed over (Dehaene et al 1993).
 He also found that odd numbers produced quicker responses on the left and even on the right.
 This result was known as the Spatial-Numerical Association Response Codes effect (SNARC effect; Dehaene, Bossini and Giraud, 1993).
 These results do indicate that the brain is doing some sort of categorising, but does it really support a horizontal number line?
 Especially as when he found participants who were brought up in a culture that wrote right-to-left the SNARC effect was reversed.
 These effects were replicated by other studies (Fischer, Castel, Dodd, & Pratt, 2003).
-When only offered a left or right response it predetermines that results will be horizontal, Summer 2019 Vol. 24 No. 2 neglecting any other mapping of numbers including vertical.
+When only offered a left or right response it predetermines that results will be horizontal, neglecting any other mapping of numbers including vertical.